mozilla/ActiveData/docs/Qb_Expressions.md

 ###`match_all` Operator###

 Dummy operator that always returns `true`.
 It is an artifact of ElasticSearch filter expressions.
+Use `true` instead.

 		{"match_all": {}}